CNaVT

 CNaVT, or Certificaat Nederlands als Vreemde Taal (Certificate of Dutch as Foreign Language), is an internationally recognised certificate proving the language ability in Dutch language of the holders.
-To obtain the certificate, Dutch learners must pass the CNaVT examination, organised by the Catholic University of Leuven.
+To obtain the certificate, Dutch learners must pass the CNaVT examination, organised by the Catholic University of Leuven and Radboud University Nijmegen.
 The Dutch Language Union has commissioned this collaboration.
 CNaVT is also a member of the Association of Language Testers in Europe (ALTE).
 The examinations is set according to different levels in the Common European Framework of Reference for Languages and is offered in accordance to various needs of the examinees.
 The certificate is widely recognised as proof of ability in Dutch in the Netherlands and Belgium and is useful for immigration, work and admission to educational institutions.

+From 2026, the exam will be a computer-based test, but will continue to be taken in test centres.

 Organisation

-The CNaVT examination is organised by CNaVT, a government-subsidised non-profit organisation affiliated with the Catholic University of Leuven in Belgium.
+The CNaVT examination is organised by CNaVT, a government-subsidised non-profit organisation affiliated with the Catholic University of Leuven in Belgium and Radboud University in Nijmegen, the Netherlands.
 CNaVT operates under the auspices of the Dutch Language Union, which aims at strengthening the international status of the Dutch language by creating an infrastructure for a joint language policy, and by integrating the Dutch speaking people in the Netherlands with the Dutch speaking (Flemish) community in Belgium.
 Within this framework, CNaVT designs and develops this proficiency tests, develops and maintains a database of tests and test tasks for use by teachers teaching Dutch as a foreign language, and conducts research to provide these tests with a scientific basis.

 The Centre for Language and Education of the Catholic University of Leuven is responsible for managing and implementing the CNaVT project.
 From 2010 until 2015, there was a cooperation agreement with Fontys University of Applied Sciences to implement the project.
+Since 2020, the Catholic University of Leuven collaborates with Radboud University Nijmegen.